regzo2/VRCFaceTracking-Documentation/docs/source/ware/sranipal.rst

 Common Issues (and How to Solve Them)
 =====================================

-- SRanipal starts but cannot right-click the tray icon.
+- **SRanipal starts but seems stuck, cannot right-click the tray icon**

+   - Cause: You are running a version of SRanipal that checks for a connected Vive Pro headset before finishing runtime initialization.
+   - Solution: First make sure to uninstall SRanipal following these instructions: :ref:`uninstalling sranipal`; then follow the instructions under :ref:`sranipal setup` for installing **SRanipal v1.3.6.5**.